-Outcomes in geography books, evidence a broad and balanced geography curriculum and demonstrate children's acquisition of identified key knowledge.
+Outcomes in geography books, evidence a broad and balanced geography curriculum and demonstrate children's acquisition of identified key knowledge and skills.
 Children review their successes in achieving the lesson objectives at the end of sessions, this can be recorded or verbalised and shared with peers and staff.
-Children also encouraged to share what they have learned comparative to their starting points at the end each topic in the form of a quiz.
+Children complete an end of unit quiz that allows them to consolidate and remember their learning as well as informing the teacher.
 As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.